 If you already have an air compressor and want just the bare tool to use, the Hitachi NT50AE2 is ideal.
 It is one of the lightest at 2.2 LBS and uses a elastomer grip, which is more comfortable on the hand and prevents slippage.

-It is a pneumatic brad nailer that has dual firing options for precise or continuous driving, which are simple to activate with a single control button.
+The NT50AE2 is a pneumatic brad nailer that has dual firing options for precise or continuous driving.
+These are simple to activate with a single control button.
 You can even adjust the depth of the drive for additional accuracy.

 The Hitachi NT50AE2 has been designed for comfort with the lightness and ergonomic handle.
 It is the best cheap brad nailer that offers excellent value for money and has the performance of alternatives that are twice the price.Check it Out